-The lease liability is presented as a separate line item on the Statement of Financial Position.
+The lease liability is presented as a separate line item on the consolidated statement of financial position.

-The lease liability is subsequently measured by increasing the carrying amount to reflect interest on the lease liability (using the effective interest rate method) and by reducing the carrying amount to reflect lease payments made.
+The lease liability is subsequently measured by increasing the carrying amount to reflect interest on the lease liability (using the effective interest method) and by reducing the carrying amount to reflect lease payments made.
 Interest charged on the lease liability is included in finance costs.